-Similarly, if she already has children, they will most definitely be a source of comfort (already having Caroline was the greatest comfort to me), but don't feel like you need to point that out to her.
-While a statement like, "At least you have Caroline," is meant to convey a profound blessing, it deflects the attention away from the grief over losing this child and may seem to minimize it.
-While no one said these exact words to me, I do know from experience that we may tend to say things like this because we want so badly to offer some comfort in the situation and our minds go to what seems to us like the most obvious of comforting words, "At least you have kids."
+Similarly, if she already has children, they will definitely be a source of comfort (already having Caroline was the greatest comfort to me), but don't feel like you need to point that out to her.
+While statements like, "At least you have Caroline" or "at least you have other children," are well-meaning, they deflect the attention away from the grief over losing this child and seem to minimize it.

-While I think these suggestions are all good to consider, don't worry too much about saying just the right thing.
-In fact, I think the most helpful thing to realize is that you do not need to be the source of comfort with your words, nor do you have to have any answers.
+With the above suggestions in mind, don't worry too much about saying just the right thing.
+In fact, probably the most helpful thing to realize is that you do not need to be the source of comfort with your words, nor do you have to have any answers.
 Just reaching out when you hear the news means so much.
 Don't try too hard--just be honest.
 It's perfectly fine to say, "I am so, so sorry . . .
 I don't even know what to say," or, "I am so sad to hear about the baby . . .
 I don't know what to say--I just want you to know I care."
-Then maybe just follow that up by telling her how much she has been on your mind and ask her how she is feeling.
-Listen if she wants to talk.
-Ask her questions to understand where she is coming from.
-Informed, caring listening is one of the most helpful things there is.

-There is more to say on this topic, but I just wanted to start with an overview of sorts.
-I hope it offers a helpful perspective.
-If you have been through this and want to share your thoughts, please feel free to email me or leave a comment here.
-What advice would you have for someone who wants to support a friend dealing with miscarriage?
+If you have experienced a miscarriage and want to share your thoughts, please feel free to email me or leave a comment here.
+What advice would you give to someone who wants to care for a friend after a miscarriage?